Follow these steps during the scoping phase of your project:

 Bundle fish passage projects

-- Have similar site or construction conditions
+- They have similar site or construction conditions.

-- Meet stream simulation/bridge criteria design
+- They meet stream simulation/bridge criteria design.

 Research compensatory mitigation options